 The cost of carbon

 Every country will be affected to some degree.
-From increases in food prices as climate change has negative impacts on global food production to climate refugees.
+From increases in food prices as impacts on climate change have a negative impact on global food production.
+All directly impacting climate refugees.
 The use of a global damage cost indicates that everyone will be affected by climate change.
 Furthermore, the calculated price should decrease as we move back in time to take into account that carbon dioxide is a stock pollutant.
 Also, that one unit added to the present large stock is likely to cause more damage than a unit emitted under the lower concentration levels in the past.

 There is a large variation between different estimates of the costs of carbon dioxide emissions.
 It depends on the estimates of future mitigation or a business as usual approach and the damage the estimated emission path will lead to.
 To account for this variation, a low, medium and high price was used to calculate the annual costs of carbon dioxide emissions.
 This shows how much lower annual GDP would be, if future generations bearing the costs of climate change could demand compensation for this externality.
 In Britain the costs of carbon dioxide as a share of GDP peaked at the eve of the first oil crisis in 1971.
 Between 0.3% and 4.3% depending on the price used, and in the USA between 0.4% and 5.4% of GDP.